FarukhS52/rust/CONTRIBUTING.md

 The best way to get started is by asking for help in the [#new members](https://rust-lang.zulipchat.com/#narrow/stream/122652-new-members) Zulip stream.
-We have lots of docs below of how to get started on your own, but the Zulip stream is the best place to *ask* for help.
+We have lots of docs below on how to get started on your own, but the Zulip stream is the best place to *ask* for help.

 Documentation for contributing to the compiler or tooling is located in the [Guide to Rustc